DiamondLightSource/ispyb-datasync/README.md

-# ispyb-datasync
+# datasync

-These scripts are used for synching certain kinds of metadata from our user database and LDAP into the ISPyB database.
+This package is used for synching certain kinds of metadata from other data sources into an ISPyB database.
 Currently, the synched metadata is:
 * proposals
 * sessions
 * persons